demiguard/Tracershop/README.md

 * **Django app - Customer** The main webservice
 * **pingService** a service that retrieves studies from the future at a regular interval
-* **OldFaithful** a service that regulary syncronises the new database and the old database

 ## Old System